CONSUMER MEDICINE INFORMATION

 Swallow the tablets with a glass of water.

-Aratac tablets can be divided in half along the breakline, if advised by your doctor or pharmacist.
+Aratac tablets can be divided in half along the breakline, if advised by your doctor

 How long to take Aratac for